iXsystems/ixbuild/README.md

 By setting REQUIRES="storage" you can list other testing modules which must be run before yours, I.E. "storage" may be required to setup a zpool / dataset to perform testing of shares.

+For more details, click the link above and checkout the README file.

 Where are tests run?
 ---